 If you want even more information on the kitchen design process then I’d recommend you check out – Top 10 Kitchen Design Tips – From A Kitchen Designer

-- Transitional Kitchen Design – How To Get The Look
+- Organic Modern Kitchen Design – How To Get The Look

 Michael is a kitchen designer from the UK.
 He's been designing and project managing new kitchen installations for over 10 years.
 Before that, he was an electrician and part of a team that fitted kitchens.
 He created Kitchinsider in early 2019 to help give people advice when it comes to getting a new kitchen.